 You didn’t create the trust from which you will benefit and it is the trustee, not you, who is in charge of the administration of the trust.
-However, you have a significant interest in it and you have rights.
+However, you as a trust beneficiary has significant interest in it and has protected rights.

 Four Rights That Are Worth Protecting